JamesKindon/jkindon.github.io/blog/_posts/2021-09-16-citrix-upm-and-fslogix-containers.md

 ## Preface

-This article was written in 2021 where tha landscape was very different to what it is today (end of 2023).
+This article was written in 2021 where the landscape was very different to what it is today (end of 2023).
 I am both updating this article for relevance (but keeping the initial content also), and revamping with some updated logic and comparison in a [new post here](https://jkindon.com/citrix-upm-and-fslogix-containers-2023)

 ## Intro